ADORSYS-GIS/taler-obg/docs/deployment/taler-ansible-doc.md

 - **Taler Exchange** – Financial transaction handling.

 This technology stack ensures **reliable, automated, and secure financial operations** within the GNU Taler ecosystem.

+Here is the link to the script -> https://git.taler.net/ansible-taler-exchange.git/